 The local anaesthetic injection in the skin will hurt briefly.
 There will then be the feeling of pushing, but usually no more than discomfort as the needle and catheter is inserted.
 Occasionally, a sharp feeling, like an electric shock, is felt.
 If this happens, it will be obvious to your anaesthetist.
 They may ask you where you felt it.
 A sensation of warmth and numbness gradually develops.
 For some types of epidural, your legs may feel heavy and become difficult to move.
 Overall, most people do not find these sensations to be unpleasant, just a bit strange.
 Feeling and movement will return to normal when the epidural is stopped.

-- It is normal for the blood pressure to fall a little when you have an epidural.
+- Low blood pressure: it is normal for the blood pressure to fall a little when you have an epidural.
 Your anaesthetist will use fluids and drugs to correct it.

-- This is a side-effect of the pain relief drugs that may be used in your epidural.
+- Itchiness: this is a side-effect of the pain relief drugs that may be used in your epidural.
 Anti-histamine drugs help, or the drug in the epidural can be changed.

-- This is less common with an epidural than with other pain relief methods.
+- Feeling sick: this is less common with an epidural than with other pain relief methods.
 It is treated with anti-sickness medicines.

-- The epidural may not relieve all your pain.
+- Inadequate pain relief: the epidural may not relieve all your pain.
 Your anaesthetist will decide if it can be improved or if you need to switch to another pain relief method.

-- Some drugs used in the epidural can cause slow breathing or drowsiness, which requires treatment.
+- Slow breathing: Some drugs used in the epidural can cause slow breathing or drowsiness, which requires treatment.

-- Uncommonly, the needle or epidural catheter can damage nerves.
+- Nerve damage: temporary.
+Uncommonly, the needle or epidural catheter can damage nerves.
 This can give loss of feeling or movement in a large or small area of the lower body.
 In most people this gets better after a few days, weeks or months.

 RARE OR VERY RARE COMPLICATIONS

-- Permanent nerve damage by the needle or the catheter is rare.
+- Nerve damage: permanent.
+Permanent nerve damage by the needle or the catheter is rare.
 A study has shown it happens in between 1 in 6,000 and 1 in 12,000 epidurals used for surgery.
-Also rarely, this can happen for other reasons during surgery, related to the surgery itself or for other medical reasons unrelated to the epidural.
+Also, rarely, this can happen for other reasons during surgery, related to the surgery itself or for other medical reasons unrelated to the epidural.

-- An infection can occasionally develop around the epidural catheter.
+- Catheter infection: an infection can occasionally develop around the epidural catheter.
 If this happens, it will be removed.
 It is rare for the infection to spread deeper than the skin.
 Antibiotics may be necessary or, rarely, emergency back surgery.
 Disabling nerve damage due to an epidural abscess is very rare.

 - Convulsions (fits), severe breathing difficulty, permanent paraplegia (loss of use of one or more limbs) or death are very rare.
 The risk of complications should be balanced against the benefits and compared with alternative methods of pain relief.
 Your anaesthetist can give you more information and help you understand the relative risks.